 - 1.1.
-Students are liable to ensure payment of all tuition fees for the programme or selected modules on which they study1.
-The fees for programmes are set out in the College Prospectus, on the College webpages and in printed documentation produced by Schools and Professional Services. - 1.2.
-At enrolment stage, students confirm their intention to study and provide details including agreement to pay the fee for the modules, credit or programme undertaken.
-Students are expected to enrol at the earliest opportunity and within 28 days of the first day of the term in which the programme/module commences at the latest. - 1.3.
+Students are liable for payment to Birkbeck, University of London ('hereafter abbreviated to 'the College') of all tuition fees for the programme or selected modules on which they study.
+Any exclusions to this requirement are outlined below in paragraph 1.3.
+The fees for the College's programmes are set out in the College Prospectus, on the College webpages and in printed documentation produced by Schools and Professional Services. - 1.2.
+At their initial registration and subsequent annual enrolment, students confirm their intention to study and confirm their agreement to pay the fee for the modules, credit or programme undertaken.
+Students are expected to register and enrol at the College at the earliest opportunity and within 28 days of the first day of the term in which the programme/module commences at the latest. - 1.3.
+Students embarking on an apprenticeship programme which incorporates a programme of study at the College are not normally liable for tuition fees.
+The associated employer is liable for the payment of tuition fees for these programmes.
+If a student on an apprenticeship programme leaves their employment with the named employer during the period of the apprenticeship agreement but chooses to continue their studies, they will become liable for the remaining fees. - 1.4.
 All fees, refunds and credit notes are quoted and will be calculated in GB pounds sterling.
-Any international exchange rate calculation will follow established procedures in Finance. - 1.4.
+Any international exchange rate calculation will follow the Finance Department's established procedures. - 1.5.
 The College sets different fee rates for Home students and International students.
-Students are assessed by Registry Services on application for which category of fee they are liable to pay in line with the Fee Assessment Policy and Procedure. - 1.5.
-If a student is finding it difficult to pay their tuition fee they must contact the Income Office at the earliest opportunity. - 1.6.
-Where a student contests the tuition fee they are liable for the Academic Registrar (or their nominee) will determine the appropriate fee to be paid.
-Documentary evidence for any mitigating circumstances may be required.
-Students have a right of appeal via the Student Complaints Policy.
+Registry Services assess the student's relevant fee at the point of application in line with the Fee Assessment Policy and Procedure. - 1.6.
+If a student is finding it difficult to pay their tuition fees they should contact the Income Office at the earliest opportunity. - 1.7.
+Should a student wish to contest their fee liability, the Academic Registrar (or nominee) will determine the appropriate fee to be paid.
+If there are relevant mitigating circumstances which might justify an alternative fee, the Academic Registrar reserves the right to request documentary evidence.
+If the student is unhappy with the fee agreed, they can challenge this decision using the Student Complaints Policy and Procedures.

-2. Government Policy
+2. Government policy

 - 2.1.
-The College is not permitted to exceed the maximum regulated undergraduate fee determined by the government.
-Where the amount of credit identified to study in an academic year results in a fee that exceeds the maximum regulated fee the College reserves the right to set a maximum credit load and/or fee within the law. - 2.2.
-The College may charge different tuition fees for students resident within the European Economic Area (EEA) and outside it and/or for different modes of study e.g. undergraduate, postgraduate, full or part-time.
-This is because the way in which higher education is funded may be different, the costs of providing education may be different, or because we provide a different range of services. - 2.3.
+The College is not permitted to exceed any maximum government-regulated undergraduate fee.
+Where the annual study credit load results in a fee that exceeds the maximum regulated fee, the College reserves the right to set a maximum credit load and/or fee within the law.
+'Study credit load' means the volume of academic study organised into modules (known as 'credit' and divisible by 15), permitted by any student under the College's Common Award Scheme regulations. - 2.2.
+The College may charge different tuition fees for students resident within the European Economic Area (EEA) and outside it and/or for different modes of study e.g. undergraduate, postgraduate, full or part-time. - 2.3.
 Please note that transitional financial support arrangements are based on the government's statutory Student Support Regulations.
 The College is not responsible for these arrangements and there is no right of appeal or an exceptions policy.